masthead-data/dataform-package/CONTRIBUTING.md

-# Contributing to Dataform Reservation Plugin
+# Contributing to Dataform package

-We welcome contributions to the Dataform Plugin!
+We welcome contributions to the Dataform package!
 This document provides guidelines for contributing to the project.

 ## Development Setup